-- 1. Instruct those seeking to practice clinical social work to apply to the NSCSW Board of Examiners and demonstrate completion of: - an accredited MSW, or combination of graduate degree in a related field and years of experience that demonstrated a substantial equivalency to an MSW degree; - academic course work in areas of knowledge as listed above, or demonstration of informal and formal training that demonstrates substantial equivalency in these areas to academic course work; and - c. supervised hours of practice as a clinical social worker (Candidate).
+- 1. Instruct those seeking to practice clinical social work to apply to the NSCSW Board of Examiners and demonstrate completion of: - a. an accredited MSW, or combination of graduate degree in a related field and years of experience that demonstrated a substantial equivalency to an MSW degree; - b. academic course work in areas of knowledge as listed above, or demonstration of informal and formal training that demonstrates substantial equivalency in these areas to academic course work; and - c. supervised hours of practice as a clinical social worker (Candidate).

-Upon completion of supervision registrant would be authorized to use the title of Registered Clinical Social Worker
+Upon completion of supervision registrant would be authorized to use title of Registered Clinical Social Worker Outline policy objectives of supervised hours.

-- 2. Outline policy objectives of supervised hours. - 3.
-Outline policy for grandparenting social workers who are currently practicing clinically.
+2. Outline policy for grandparenting social workers who are currently practicing clinically.

-Use of Assessments
+Use of assessments

-It is in the public's interest that clinical social workers have demonstrated competence to complete assessments that consider human struggle and suffering throughout the stages of life using theories of human behaviour shaped by family, social, economic, cultural, spiritual, and political structures, and that clinical social workers have demonstrated competence to apply and critique diagnostic impressions.
+It is in the public's interest that clinical social workers have demonstrated

+- competence to complete assessments that consider human struggle and suffering throughout the stages of life using theories of human behaviour shaped by family, social, economic, cultural, spiritual, and political structures; and - competence to apply and critique diagnostic impressions.